 The game is a hybrid of Visual Novel/Otome game and card RPG where the player controls a team of up to 5 characters, gathering materials to level the cards up as well as banishing wraiths.
 The further the player levels up, the more of the story gets revealed.

-The main story consists of four chapters total: Prologue, Dawn, Twilight and Night, of which only the first three are released.
+The main story consists of four chapters total: Prologue, Dawn, Twilight and Night.
 Each chapter save for the Prologue also has a second book, featuring the individual character side stories.

 Ayakashi provides examples of: